MileHacker Logo

 Cultural Context

-Meat, including beef, goat, and chicken, commonly appears grilled or in stews.
+Meat, including beef, goat, and chicken, commonly appears barbecued or in stews.
 Fish from the Niger River is also popular.
 French influence shows in some urban restaurants.
 Islam, the dominant religion, shapes food preparation, with most meat being halal and pork rarely consumed.

 Ingredients